 Conduct research with chemists, biologists, and medical scientists to identify new materials to develop new drug therapies and solve clinical problems

-Use the principles of engineering to design and develop clinical instrumentation and medical diagnostic procedures
+Use engineering principles to design and develop clinical instrumentation and medical diagnostic procedures.

 Design prosthetics to substitute absent body parts

 Develop computer simulations of human bio-behavioural procedures to obtain data to measure or control life processes

 Enhance the performance of surgical systems and devices for safer medical procedures.